 4. Avoid taking medication without a doctor’s prescription

 If you fall sick while pregnant, check with your physician before taking any medication.
 Medication may bring some adverse side effects to your pregnancy and your baby; therefore, it is best to ensure your medicine is safe.

 Furthermore, overdosing on medications could cause pregnancy complications.
 Ensure that the dosage with which you take your medication is appropriate and prescribed by your doctor.

 5. Avoid consuming seafood with high mercury content

 Some seafood such as shellfish, shrimp, salmon and tuna may contain mercury.
 Mercury content in seafood is caused by industrial pollution dumped into the sea.
-Although not all seafood will contain dangerous levels of mercury, pregnant women are still advised to limit, if not avoid, the consumption of mercury-prone seafood during pregnancy.
+Although not all seafood will have dangerous levels of mercury, pregnant women are still advised to limit, if not avoid, the consumption of mercury-prone seafood during pregnancy.

 6. Avoid consuming food that can trigger allergies

 Do you have any history of food allergies?
-During pregnancy, avoid consuming food to which you are allergic to avoid disruption to your baby’s fetal growth.
+During pregnancy, avoid consuming food to which you are allergic to prevent disruption to your baby’s fetal growth.
 To ensure that you are avoiding food that can trigger your allergy, take an allergy test in your early stage of pregnancy.

 7. Avoid consuming unpasteurized milk

 This could easily result in pregnancy complications, such as vision or hearing loss in infants.
-Therefore, when taking dairy products during pregnancy, ensure that they are pasteurized.
+Therefore, when taking dairy products during pregnancy, ensure they are pasteurized.